cjr--/qp-define/README.md

 require `qp-define` to introduce a global `define` function.

-`configure` keys for other locations which contain modules you want to use.
+on the server `configure` keys for other locations which contain modules you want to use.
 ````
 define.configure({
   paths: {